 Beta-carotene supplementation in nonsmokers

-Two other randomized controlled trials of beta-carotene were carried out in populations that were not at excess risk of lung cancer.
+Two other RCTs of beta-carotene were carried out in populations that were not at excess risk of lung cancer.
 The PHS was designed to study the effects of beta-carotene and aspirin in cancer and cardiovascular disease.
 The study is a randomized, double-blind, placebo-controlled trial begun in 1982 involving 22,071 male physicians aged 40 to 84 years.
 After 12 years of follow-up, beta-carotene was not associated with overall risk of cancer (RR = 0.98) or lung cancer among current (11% of study population) or former (39% of study population) smokers.

 In the Women's Health Study (WHS) approximately 40,000 female health professionals were randomly assigned to 50 mg beta carotene on alternate days or placebo.
 After a median of 2.1 years of beta-carotene treatment and 2 additional years of follow-up, there was no evidence that beta-carotene protected against lung cancer, as there were more lung cancer cases observed in the beta-carotene (n = 30) than placebo (n = 21) group.
 The strong evidence from rigorous randomized, placebo-controlled trials clearly indicate that beta-carotene supplementation does not lower the risk of lung cancer in populations that are not high-risk for lung cancer.